sftpplus/sftpplus-docs/docs/operation-client/sharepoint-online.rst

 --------

 This page describes how to configure Entra ID and SharePoint Online to allow SFTPPlus to manage files from a SharePoint Online sites, hosted in the Azure Cloud.

+Check the separate :doc:`reference documentation for SharePoint Online</configuration-client/sharepoint-online>`, which describes all the configuration options available for a `sharepoint-online` location.

 There are 2 main non-SFTPPlus components that needs to be configured: